Turn outstanding invoices into cash flow with factoring from Factris.

 You are a B2B company or a freelancer working for corporate clients

 Your company makes more than EUR 50,000 turnover annually

 Your business has been in existence for more than six months

 Factoring can be a great way to finance your business, but it is important to know the cost of factoring.
 Our rates are determined based on a number of factors.
-Depending on these factors, the average factoring fee is between 1% and 2%.
-However, our lowest fee rate starts as low as 0.5% of the value of the invoice.
+Depending on these factors, the average factoring fee is up to 3%.
 The cost of factoring is calculated based on the volume and risk involved for the paying party.

 Here, the costs are made up of an initial and additional amount.
 The initial amount applies for the first agreed period (30 days).
 The additional amount applies for each day after the initial period.